ACCTFORGH/Machine-Learning-Algorithms-and-Application/Naive Bayes Classifier and its Extensions/README.md

 After compiling the java files, follow the the commands below for starting the program: <br><br>

 1. Extract the training and testing files to the same folder as the java files<br>
-2. run the commands below for each file <br>
+2. Run the commands below for each file <br>
    java nb split.train split.test<br>
    java topwords split.train <br>
    java nbStopWords split.train split.test 10 <br>
    (here 10 is the size of the stop words to be truncated.
 You can change to any value to see which is the optimal parameter) <br>
    java smoothing split.train split.test 1 <br>
    (1 is the value of the smoothing parameter)<br>
    java topwordsLogOdds split.train <br>
 </p>